xamarin/XamarinCommunityToolkit/CONTRIBUTING.md

 Having that said, if you are a first-timer and you could use some help please reach out to any core member.
 They will be happy to help you out or find someone who can.

-Furthermore, for anyone, we would like you to adhere to the following guidelines.
+Furthermore, for anyone, we would like you to take into consideration the following guidelines.

 ### Make an effort to be nice

-* If you disagree, that's fine.
+If you disagree, that's fine.
 We don't think about everything the same way, be respectful and at some point decide to agree to disagree.
 If a decision needs to be made, try to involve at least one other person without continuing an endless discussion

-* When you disagree with a piece of code that is written, try to be helpful and explain why you disagree or how things can be improved (according to you).
+When you disagree with a piece of code that is written, try to be helpful and explain why you disagree or how things can be improved (according to you).
 Always remember there are numerous ways to solve things, there is not one right way, but it's always good to learn about alternatives

-* During a code review try to make a habit out of it to say at least one nice thing.
+During a code review try to make a habit out of it to say at least one nice thing.
 Obviously about something you like in the code.
 If a change is not that big or so straight-forward that you can't comment nicely on that, find something else to compliment the person.
 Make an effort to look at their profile of blog and mention something you like, make that persons day a bit better! <3

 ### Make an effort to see it from their perspective